Mental Health, Homelessness

 She says, “I didn't know how to go on.
 I was on the brink of trying to take my own life and I had one of two choices—to either do that or find the alternative.”

 Catlin’s trauma began at an early age.
-Abandoned by her mother, she was forced to grow up around her dad who sexually abused her.
+Abandoned by her mother, she was forced to grow up around her uncle who sexually abused her.
 By age ten she was dealing with serious mental health challenges, including severe anxiety, depression, self-harm, and post-traumatic stress disorder.

 “It was hard for me to get out of bed in the morning.
 I cried a lot and had emotional outbursts.
 I couldn’t hold down a job for very long and I turned into the person I swore I’d never be.”